-Creating a new notebook in OneNote
+Creating a new notebook

 To create a new notebook, tap the + Notebook icon on the left bottom corner of the app.
 You can then rename it and choose a colour for it (from 16 possible options).
 The app tells you the location of your notebook, which depends on the Microsoft account you’re using.
 Your notebook has Sections and Pages for organising your notes, which you can rename.
 Creating notebooks in OneNote is fairly simple.

 You can password-protect the Current Section of your notes.
 OneNote doesn’t protect pages and notebooks, only sections.
 Be careful when locking your notes because if you forget your password, those notes will remain locked forever.
 There is no way to recover forgotten passwords in OneNote.
-Any app that offers password-protection should have a way to help users recover forgotten passwords.
+Any app that offers password protection should have a way to help users recover forgotten passwords.

 OneNote has powerful handwriting and typing tools.

 OneNote has one pen type, a ballpoint pen.
-It is a decent writing tool, you won’t feel like you’re missing out on anything.
+It is a decent writing tool and you won’t feel like you’re missing out on anything.
 It has five fixed pen sizes, which is not a wide variety.
 You have plenty of colours and you can even choose your own.
 OneNote has glitter colours too.
 They are fun to use and are smoother (when writing) than plain colours.

 The handwriting experience in OneNote is very good.
 It has improved dramatically over the years, making us question whether buying paid apps is worth it.
-Despite the limited pen choices in the app, like Apple Notes, this free app is worth trying before trying out paid options.
+Despite the limited pen choices in the app, like in Apple Notes, this free app is worth trying before trying out paid options.

 The highlighter in OneNote goes behind your ink.
 It does not dim your notes, even when you layer it.
 It is unique, in that it doesn’t register overlaps of the same colour, for a pleasant highlighting experience.
 OneNote does register the overlaps of different colours.
 It’s impressive.
 The highlighter has five fixed sizes like your pen tool.

-The text tool in OneNote is the best in any handwriting note-taking app currently on the market.
+The text tool in OneNote is the best of any handwriting note-taking app currently on the market.
 It has most of the basic tools in Microsoft Word.
 You have office-compatible and iOS fonts.
 However, OneNote doesn’t support custom fonts.

-When typing, a text-box appears around your text and it disappears when you finish.
-The arrows on the top right corner of the text-box let you resize its width.
+When typing, a text box appears around your text and it disappears when you finish.
+The arrows on the top right corner of the text box let you resize its width.
 The height of your text box expands as you type more text.
-Resizing your text-boxes in OneNote is a bit unpleasant.
+Resizing your text boxes in OneNote is a bit unpleasant.
 The box keeps disappearing as you enlarge it.
 You can select single or multiple words for editing:

-|Copy to Sticky Notes||✔||✔|
+|Copy to Sticky Notes